-Chinese New Year’s Eve in Guangzhou with kids
+Chinese New Year’s Eve in Guangzhou

 In China, Chinese New Year is a time for family, reunion and togetherness.
-But that’s not to say we’re not welcome too, the friendly people of Guangzhou embracing Raff and Sugarpuff like long lost relatives.
+But that’s not to say we’re not welcome too.
+The friendly people of Guangzhou embracing Raff and Sugarpuff like long lost relatives.
 Indeed, my boy’s curly blonde hair proves so popular it practically needs its own PR agent!

-Chinese New Year’s Day in Guangzhou with kids
+Chinese New Year’s Day in Guangzhou

-Speaking of red, my avaricious offspring become particularly enamoured with the red envelopes they are handed by everyone from our hotel manager to complete strangers.
+Speaking of red, my avaricious offspring become particularly enamoured with the red packets they are handed by everyone from our hotel manager to complete strangers.
 Because they are filled with cash.
-Like Christmas in the West, gifts are exchanged during Chinese New Year, only in the form of Ya Sui Qian, red envelopes filled with “lucky money” to bring good luck and ward off monsters.
+Like Christmas in the West, gifts are exchanged during Chinese New Year, only in the form of Ya Sui Qian, red envelopes filled with “lucky money” said to bring good luck and ward off monsters.

 As we explore the colourful streets, the kids are greeted with cries of “gong hei fat choy” and more of those tantalising red packets, some holding cash and others chocolate coins.
 Traditional lion and dragon dances break out, the kids jigging wildly to the very loud and extremely vigorous drumming that accompanies them, before helping to feed the mythical critters lettuce.